JosBroers/Next-project-setup/readme.md

 ## Depcheck

-- To install Depcheck use `npm install -g depcheck typescript node-sass`
+- To install Depcheck use `npm install -g depcheck typescript`
 - Use `depcheck` to analyze the dependencies in the project